 GLTAAC engagements entail three phases: qualify and apply to the TAAF program, assessment of the business, and implementation of business improvement projects.
 Through this process, companies qualify for up to $75,000 of assistance to support implementation projects.

 Qualify: GLTAAC works with a firm to make sure they qualify for the TAAF program.
 Read more about qualifying here.
 GLTAAC will compile the actual application (called a Petition) from information provided by the firm.

 Plan: Once approved for the program, a GLTAAC Project Manager works directly with the company to assess the business and develop a recovery plan (called an Adjustment Plan).
 The plan summarizes the company’s strengths and weaknesses.
 It then identifies and defines specific projects to improve competitiveness.
-Read more about the planning process or see a brief example of an Adjustment Plan here.
+Read more about the planning process here.